-Overseeding turns a thin, worn out lawn into a thick, lush lawn.
+Overseeding turns a thin, worn-out lawn into a thick, lush lawn.
 A healthy, dense lawn will choke out weeds, resist pest attacks, and endure drought.

 Some of the links in this article are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.
 PLEASE READ MY DISCLOSURE FOR MORE INFORMATION.

 It’s an important cultural practice that should be included in your lawn maintenance program, combined with aeration, even if your lawn is already thick.
-You should plan to overseed at least every 3 to 4 years, but, if you aerate and overseed every year, you’ll see real nice results — a lush, green lawn that fends off weeds, insects and diseases.
+You should plan to overseed at least every 3 to 4 years, but, if you aerate and overseed every year, you’ll see really nice results — a lush, green lawn that fends off weeds, insects and diseases.

 Some types of warm-season grasses can be kept green through the winter when they are overseeded with perennial ryegrass in the fall.

 - Lawn Repair, fixes bare patches and fills in thin areas.